piaodazhu/Secretool/README.md

 You can get all supported commands by command `help` inside Secretool Shell.
 More information can be found in `manual.md`.
 Here are some useful tips:

+- How to add a long sentence with space into secret zone?
+    - `add $scope $title -s 'your sentence'`
+- How to add a complete file content into secret zone?
+    - `add $scope $title -f $filename`
 - How to clear all secrets in and under a scope?
     - `purge $scope`
 - How to manage your secrets without password temporary?